Do EV chargers need an earth rod? - We Power Your Car

 Do EV chargers need an earth rod?

-In this blog post, we’ll explore whether or not an earth rod is necessary for your EV charger installation, alternatives to earth rods, and some of the best EV chargers that don’t require an earth rod.
+In this blog post, we’ll explore whether or not an earth rod is necessary for your EV charger installation, provide alternatives to earth rods, and suggest the best EV chargers that don’t require an earth rod.

 What is an earth rod?